GGhoste/Auto-Ngrok/README.md

 ## Prerequisites

 - Have a login for Ngrok
+- Put Main and Requirments into a folder, title it however you want.
 - Make sure Ngrok is in the same folder as auto ngrok